 I ended up with 17.7 lbs for 5 fish and that was good enough for first place.
 The next closest guy had 17.2 lbs and he camped out on the end of the deep point all day.
 3rd place was 16.8 lbs, he caught all his fish on a weightless ring fry in the pads and he anchored is bag with a 5.1 lb bass that was big fish.
 All in all, it was a good day.
 I only missed a couple bites, but I do not feel they hurt my weight.
 I cut the lead to first place down to a single pound going into Sunday’s tournament on

 If you enjoy this Blog, consider making a PayPal donation to help me keep it going.
-Thanks!
+No Donation too small, Thanks!